 Did Heartbleed teach us anything

-One thing we can learn from this, is how important things like having a secure and individual password for each login we create is.
+One thing we can learn from this is how important things like having a secure and individual password for each login we create is.
 Now is as good a time as any to review your password and login credentials for every site you access.
 This can seem a mammoth task and remembering passwords can be a nightmare.
 But fear not, there are great applications out there that make this much easier to handle.

-Programs like LastPass and 1Password have this all in hand and neither of these companies were affected by the recent Heartbleed vulnerability.
+Programs like LastPass and 1Password have this all in hand and neither of these companies was affected by the recent Heartbleed vulnerability.
 In the example of 1Password, as well as having a Desktop application to manage not only all your login details for every site you visit, there is also a handy web browser plugin that enters your information into a page of your choice in a single click.
 They also have mobile applications so all your secure details travel with you and are protected behind a single master password of your choice.
 This way, you only need to store a single password in your head and so this can now be more complex than the usual poor excuse for a password we come up with.

 These applications will also generate complex passwords for you, made up of various combinations of letters, numbers and obscure keyboard characters.
 The brilliant thing is that they can be as crazy looking as we like, as we’ll never have to remember them, let alone type them.

-So whilst we probably don’t all need to rush around changing every password we’ve ever created, now is as good a time as ever to consider how good we think our password strategy really is and to start making use of great applications than can help us stay safer on the web.
+So whilst we probably don’t all need to rush around changing every password we’ve ever created, now is as good a time as ever to consider how good we think our password strategy really is and to start making use of great applications that can help us stay safer on the web.